shamkha21/Kickstarter/README.md

 ### Alternative Graphs/Tables

  We could create a stack bar graph for Theater Outcomes by Launch Date.
-We could have used Box and Whiskers for Outcomes Based on Goals to look for outliers.
+We could use Box and Whiskers for Outcomes Based on Goals to look for outliers.